Annapolis Adoption Attorney

 After petitioning the court to grant an adoption, the court will appoint an independent investigator to conduct an impartial assessment of the adoptive parent, the child’s living situation with the adoptive parent, and the overall health of the parent-child bond between them.
 The investigator will provide the judge presiding over the case with a report regarding the adoption proceedings, and the judge will make an informed decision while relying on this report.

-Contact an Annapolis Adoption Attorney Today
+Contact an Annapolis Adoption Lawyer Today

 Adoption can be a complicated process in the Annapolis court system, and hopeful adoptive parents need reliable legal representation by experienced Annapolis and Columbia child adoption lawyers to navigate them through these proceedings.
 If you and your family are considering adoption, contact Arn Family Law or call (240) 345-2015 for a phone consultation and find out how our firm can help.